hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Group 4: trend accuracy improved but moderate belief polarization remained.

-(Belief polarization means that liberals significantly outperformed conservatives in predicting trend.)
+(Belief polarization means that liberals significantly outperformed conservatives in predicting climate change trend.)

 - Exposure to logos of political parties had a stronger effect on decreasing the impact of social learning than exposure to neighbors' political identity.